harrymkt/hguinav/demo/content/docs/params/frontmadder.md

 You can use the following param parameters to configure your pages.

 ## sort_by
 A string which controls the sort, even for each section.
+Sorting is controled by [sort partial]({{% relref "../partials/sort.md" %}}).